aws-samples/sample-Serverless-Cost-Effective-Data-Archiving-Restoration/README.md

    - Uploads them to a dedicated restore S3 bucket.

 9. **Notification via SNS**
-   - Sends an email notification via Amazon SNS once the restore process is complete.
+   - Sends an email notification via Amazon SNS when user request for files .user receive nofication for each request about exact restoration status.

 ---